admaiorastudio/realxaml/README.md

 # You're done!

-Try now changing the Xaml on your `MainPage.xaml' file and press the save button!
+Try now change the Xaml on your `MainPage.xaml' file and press the save button!
 You should see changes in real time.
-This could be done having your app in debug or not, in simulator or real device!
+This works either your app is in debug or not, in a emulator or a real device!

 # There's more!

-Try stop the debug session and run manually your application in your simulator or device.
+Try now to stop the debug session and run manually your application in your emulator or device.
-Then go to the `MainPage.xaml' and a new button like this.
+Then go to the `MainPage.xaml' and a new button in the xaml definition like this.
 ```xaml
 <?xml version="1.0" encoding="utf-8" ?>
 <ContentPage